 Chevrolet offers the Suburban in LS, LT and LTZ trim levels.

-The Suburban LS comes standard with cloth upholstery, a six-speaker AM/FM/CD/SiriusXM/HD radio stereo system with an AUX input, Bluetooth connectivity, a rearview camera, rear parking assist, power-adjustable front seats, a leather-wrapped steering wheel with audio and cruise controls, remote keyless entry, remote start, power windows and locks, cruise control, automatic tri-zone climate control, a 110-volt power outlet, five auxiliary 12-volt power outlets heated exterior mirrors, a tilt steering wheel and 18-inch alloy wheels.
+The Suburban LS comes standard with cloth upholstery, a six-speaker AM/FM/CD/SiriusXM/HD radio stereo with an AUX input, an eight-inch touch screen, Bluetooth connectivity, a rearview camera, rear parking assist, power-adjustable front seats, a leather-wrapped steering wheel with audio and cruise controls, remote keyless entry, remote start, power windows and locks, cruise control, automatic tri-zone climate control, a 110-volt power outlet, five auxiliary 12-volt power outlets heated exterior mirrors, a tilt steering wheel and 18-inch alloy wheels.

-The LS can be optioned up with the Driver Alert Package, which includes power-adjustable pedals, forward collision alert and lane departure warning system
+The LS can be optioned up with the Driver Alert Package, which includes power-adjustable pedals, Intellibeam headlights, Safety Alert Seat, forward collision alert and lane departure warning system

-To those features, the Suburban LT adds the Driver Alert Package, leather upholstery, MyLink infotainment with eight-inch screen, a Bose premium stereo system, a power liftgate, heated front seats with memory functionality, a universal garage door opener, a heavy-duty locking rear differential, a tilt and telescoping steering wheel, and an auto-dimming rearview mirror.
+To those features, the Suburban LT adds the Driver Alert Package, leather upholstery, a Bose premium stereo system, a power liftgate, heated front seats with memory functionality, a universal garage door opener, a heavy-duty locking rear differential, a tilt and telescoping steering wheel, and an auto-dimming rearview mirror.

 Offered on both the LS and LT is the Maximum Trailering Package.
 It includes a 3.42 rear axle ratio, a trailer brake controller, a "premium smooth ride suspension" with air leveler, and on 4WD models, a two-speed active transfer case.